davidPardoC/Checky/Readme.md

 TO DO:

 - Ready to go setup.
-- Send all server login to own folder
+- Send all server logic to own folder